 ACD: Are you inspired by fashion and art?

-Iris: Oh yes, I loves shoes inspired by the Victorian Era and times.
+Iris: Oh yes, I love shoes inspired by the Victorian Era and times.
 Because I love the colors from the Victorian Era and I find the designs to be very elegant and romantic.

 ACD: How do you support the tall and unusual shaped shoes that you make?